-In Summer 2016 Green Park was awarded the contract to support the Greater London Authority and TfL in the appointment of seven members for the TfL board.
+In Summer 2016 Green Park was awarded the contract to support the Greater London Authority and TfL in the appointment of 10 members for the TfL board.
 The TfL board had several areas that needed improving.

 In Deloitte’s Independent Board Effectiveness Review 2015, the primary finding was that the composition of the board needed to be more representative of London demographics, factoring in for diversity in ethnicity and gender.
 Secondly, there was a need to attract members with skills and expertise in digital technology, urban space planning, train engineering and manufacturing; treasury and government funding; health and safety, and change management.
 Of particular importance were recommendations for the board to expand their stewardship role and provide more strategic guidance.

 The challenge Green Park faced in refreshing this board was to ensure that diverse individuals were presented

 The challenge Green Park faced in refreshing this board was to ensure that individuals were presented who would not only have the requisite breadth of board-level experience and the depth of specialist expertise, but also who would increase gender, ethnicity and disability representation.
 Green Park therefore looked to leverage its networks of BME, female and disabled candidates with senior or board-level experience across public and private